 If you have a family member, friend, or colleague who is unable to handle their own affairs, a Lancaster CA conservatorship lawyer can help you.
 It can be difficult to know when and how to take over someone’s financial decisions and personal affairs.
 However, when someone is no longer able to make important decisions, it’s time to seek other options.
 Call Herbert Law Office today.
 We will evaluate your situation and help you make the best decision with your circumstances.

 A conservatorship is a legal status used by a person who takes control of affairs when someone over the age of 18 can no longer handle their own personal decisions.
 This may include decisions about medical issues, finances, and other personal affairs.
 A person may need a conservatorship any time they are unable to handle their own decisions or when they are unable to resist undue influence of fraud.
 This often happens to people who are in poor mental or physical health due to injury, age, or disease.

 A person who is in a conservatorship position will take control of the health, finances, living conditions, and other decisions for the person who is unable to.
 More than one person may have control over different aspects of a person’s life.
 However, a conservatorship can be set up so that only one person controls all personal decisions.

-A Palmdale CA conservatorship lawyer can answer your questions about conservatorships and when they may be appropriate.
+A Lancaster CA conservatorship lawyer can answer your questions about conservatorships and when they may be appropriate.
 It can be difficult to know whether a conservatorship is appropriate in your situation.
 Contact Herbert Law Office to find out more about your specific situation.